What is the meaning of the color red that we see so often being worn on one's wrist?

-From Judaism to Christianity, Hindu to Chinese, Latino to Buddhism--- red string all has the same basic meaning of protection and luck.
+From religions of Judaism and Christianity, Hindu and Buddhism to cultures such as Chinese and Latino you'll find that the red string all has the same basic meaning of protection and luck.

-Speaking from the Judaica perspective, we call this simple yet traditional bracelet a bendel bracelet, a red string bendel bracelet.
+Speaking within this blog post from the Judaica perspective, we refer to this red string of fate bracelet as a bendel bracelet, a red string bendel bracelet.
 It can also be referred to as a Kabbalah prayer red string bracelet.

 The Book of Splendor (Zohar) also tells us that the red thread invokes the protective power of the matriarch Rachel, who guards the wearer like her own child.
 You can read about who Rachel was and her tomb over on our blog here.